Crossover times in bipartite networks with activity constraints and time-varying switching rates: Introduction

 \subsection{Motivation and background}

-\paragraph{Switching rates.} In the present paper we investigate metastability effects and hitting times for hard-core interaction dynamics with time-varying rates.
-Specifically, we consider a graph $G$ in which vertices (= nodes) can be either \emph{active} or \emph{inactive}, subject to the constraint that vertices connected by an edge (= bond) cannot be active simultaneously.
+\paragraph*{Switching rates} In the present paper we investigate metastability effects and hitting times for hard-core interaction dynamics with time-varying rates.
+Specifically, we consider a finite graph $G$ in which vertices (= nodes) can be either \emph{active} or \emph{inactive}, subject to the constraint that vertices connected by an edge (= bond) cannot be active simultaneously.
 Thus, the feasible joint activity states correspond to (the incidence vectors of) the independent sets of $G$, also called \emph{hard-core configurations}.
 We denote by $X(t)\in \{\symb{0},\symb{1}\}^{V(G)}$ (with $V(G)$ the vertex set of $G$) the joint activity state at time $t$, with $X_i(t)$ indicating whether vertex $i$ is inactive or active at time $t$.
 When vertex $i$ is inactive at time $t$, and none of its neighbours is active, it activates at a time-dependent exponential rate $\lambda_i(t)$.
 Activity durations are exponentially distributed with unit mean, i.e., when a vertex is active it deactivates at exponential rate $1$.
 Thus, $(X(t))_{t \geq 0}$ evolves as a time-inhomogeneous Markov process with state space $\pspace{X}\subseteq \{\symb{0},\symb{1}\}^{V(G)}$, with $\pspace{X}$ the set of hard-core configurations.

-We will examine \emph{metastability characteristics} and hitting times for $(X(t))_{t \geq 0}$ in an asymptotic regime where the activation rates $\lambda_i(t)$ grow large in some suitable sense.
+We will examine the \emph{metastable} behaviour of $(X(t))_{t \geq 0}$ in an asymptotic regime where the activation rates $\lambda_i(t)$ grow large in a suitable sense.
+Metastable behaviour is different from \emph{mixing} behaviour, which concerns typical hitting times.
+Analysing metastability on random graphs is challenging, because complex geometric issues arise that require heavy mathematical machinery (see e.g.\ the monograph \cite{BovHol15}).
+Our specific interest is in \emph{time-dependent} transition rates, a setting that has not been considered in the literature.